openwms/org.openwms.wms.receiving.lib/src/site/markdown/index.md

+# Purpose
-The Receiving service is responsible to handle incoming orders, so called receiving orders, aka expected receipts or receiving notices.
+The purpose of the Receiving service is to handle goods receipts.
+It offers an API to create incoming orders, so called Receiving Orders
-Before a pallet or box enters a warehouse it must be announced beforehand.
-The box must be registered in the system with an identifier, and some other characteristics that may differ between projects.
+(expected receipts).
+These kind of receipts are announced before goods are received.
+In contrast, blind receipts are also supported.
+Those don't require any announcements and allow to capture goods that are not expected to receive.

 # Resources
 [![Build status](https://github.com/openwms/org.openwms.wms.receiving/actions/workflows/master-build.yml/badge.svg)](https://github.com/openwms/org.openwms.wms.receiving/actions/workflows/master-build.yml)